eProsima/Fast-DDS-docs/docs/advanced.rst

     participant_attr.rtps.builtin.setStaticEndpointXMLFilename("ParticipantWithASubscriber.xml");

-A basic XML configuration file for this remote participant would contain information like the name of the remote participant, the topic name and data type of the subscriber, and its entity and user defined ID.
+A basic XML configuration file for this remote participant would contain information like the name of the remote participant, the topic name and data type of the subscriber, and its entity and user-defined ID.
 All these values have to exactly match the parameter values used to configure the remote participant (through the class :class:`ParticipantAttributes`) and its subscriber (through the class :class:`SubscriberAttributes`).
 Missing elements will acquire default values.
 For example: